Greetings on this last day of 2019!

 I’m definitely in the 3rd category.
 It’s been a good year mostly, although there were some disappointments.
 I’m still bummed about our canceled trip to Austin last spring, but hopefully our Paris trip in May will more than make up for that!

 The kids all had a good first semester of school, and they’re all healthy and happy, which brings joy to this mama’s heart.
-David loves apartment living, Caroline has become quite the little home chef, and Becca has found her tribe in the marching band.
+D loves apartment living, C has become quite the little home chef, and R has found her tribe in the marching band.

 Paul has taken on some additional responsibilities at work, and he’s enjoying the new challenges, but it will require more travel.
 We’ll have to see how that plays out.
 Even though the kids are older, our home life always feels a little deflated when he’s away.